AtlasSystems/ArchivesSpace-Aeon-Fulfillment-Plugin/Readme.md

     - Removed explicit references to aeon.dll from the ruby partial
     - This change was made to support Aeon installations that don't specify an explicit `aeon.dll` in the `:aeon_web_url`
-    - If updating to or past this version, you may need to `aeon.dll` to your settings for `:aeon_web_url`
+    - If updating to or past this version, you may need to add `aeon.dll` to your settings for `:aeon_web_url`